QSP’s Online User Handbook

 - Then select the Training Type from the drop-down menu.
 These are the same training types that are used in the Employee profile -> Client Specific Training (highlighted in red in picture 4.1).

 - Select “Include Medication Training Checklist” to have a default, standalone document be automatically created upon saving the Master Training Template ((highlighted in blue in picture 4.1).

 - Next, add the client’s training details in the 16 available text areas, highlighted in purple in the picture below.

 Adding Employee-Specific Copy of Master Client Training Guide

 - Once the master training guide(s) has been created, an employee-specific copy can now be added.
 This can be done from QSP or QSMobile.
-From QSP, select “Add Training List” and then from the Training Guide drop down select the appropriate the master training guide.
-Once selected, all of its details will be auto-filled leaving 3 required signature fields at the bottom which will be filled out by the trainer, the trainee, and the client.
+From QSP, select “Add Training List” and then from the Training Guide drop-down select the appropriate Master Training guide.
+Once selected, all of its details will be auto-filled leaving 3 required signature fields at the bottom which will be filled out by the Trainer, Trainee, and Client.

 - Selecting the Trainee and Trainer’s name from the drop-down menu will display their store signature.
 If no signature has been previously stored in their individual employee profiles, they can be manually added at the time of signing the training guide by selecting “Change Signature”.
 The client signature will be automatically stored once it is entered for the first time after updating it via the “Change Signature” option.

 - Once saved, this automatically creates a client-specific training record on the trainee’s employee profile that captures the name of the training type, the client name, the trainer, and the training date.

 - Select Download or Print to save a local copy.